-470 During the main part of the night, the insect response is an average downward motion (with as to maintain a constant altitude, reflecting their entrainment in one of the observed atmospheric

-471 respect to the surrounding air) of 0.115 m s^{-1} .
-This means that insects in the main directions, and so it is possible that such layering reflects the varying optimal flight conditions ofdifferent taxa.
+During the main part of the night, the insect response is an average downward motion (with respect to the surrounding air) of $0.115 \text{ m s}^{-1}$ .
+This means that insects in the main 'transmigration' phase (after their initial ascent) tend to oppose vertical atmospheric motions, so as to maintain a constant altitude, reflecting their entrainment in one of the observed atmospheric layers (Fig. 1a).
+The layers may correspond to different temperatures, wind speeds, or wind directions, and so it is possible that such layering reflects the varying optimal flight conditions of different taxa.